marcosamarinho/globant-test-DE/README.md

 Data Engeneer Test <br>
 using native database load to read CSV and load at the database <br>
 chosen to allow fast load for small and big files even using database constraints .<br>
-python FastAPI framework to allow document and run requests
+python FastAPI and uvicorn frameworks to allow create API , document and run requests

 Project Directories